ashcherba/itea1/README.md

 3. Make sure that following command line commands `mvn -version` and `java -version` give you information on mvn and java installed in your OS.
 Otherwise go back to #1 and #2 and google for proper installation guides.
 4. Clone repository with source code via Git
-5. In command line to `cd` to project root folder
-6. To run test from command line use following command:
-`mvn clean install -DsuiteName=single_test_example.xml`
-where single_test_example.xml is a name of specific TestNG xml file with tests.
+5. Use xml files to run each test separately